MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-dmarc-configure.md

 ## Next steps

-If you use a service that modifies messages sent from your Microsoft 365 organization, you might be able to identify the service as a trusted Authenticated Received Chain (ARC) sealer so the messages can pass DMARC.
+For mail coming _into_ Microsoft 365, you might also need to configure trusted ARC sealers if you use services that modify messages in transit before delivery to your organization.
 For more information, see [Configure trusted ARC sealers](/microsoft-365/security/office-365-security/email-authentication-arc-configure).